 4. When we were seated at an outside table, the music was so loud that we could not hear each other talk.
 So we moved to an inside table, where we had noises from the open kitchen also making conversation difficult.

-5. Service was good, but nothing special.
+5. The service was good, but nothing special.

 6. No bread or rolls were served with the meal.

-7. The food was very good, but was not outstanding or better than at many less expensive (not to mention quieter and with clearer menus) other fine dining Maui restaurants.
+7. The food was very good but was not outstanding or better than at many less expensive (not to mention quieter and with clearer menus) other fine dining Maui restaurants.

 For reviews, menus, photos of other restaurants on this side of Maui see South Maui restaurants.

-Kaana Kitchen menu (subject to change) $$$ Fine Dining
+Kaʻana Kitchen menu (subject to change) $$$ Fine Dining

 Maui Caught Snapper

-Evonuk Beet Salad
+Evonuk Farms Beet Salad